 The flight was part of a fund-raising effort for the Damon Runyon Cancer Fund.
 Food and water were transferred by matching speeds with a chase car on a straight stretch of road in the desert, and hoisting the supplies aboard with a rope and bucket.
 Fuel was taken on by hoisting a hose from a fuel truck up to the aircraft, filling an auxiliary belly tank installed for the flight, pumping that fuel into the aircraft’s regular tanks and then filling the belly tank again.
 The drivers steered while a second person matched speeds with the aircraft with his foot on the vehicle’s accelerator pedal.

-Our Cessna 172’s are available to The Royal Aero Club of WA members and the general public for private hire, training or charter.
+Our Cessna 172’s are available to The Royal Aero Club of Western Australia members and the general public for private hire, training, scenic flights or charter.
 Bookings can be made via our friendly Operations Team on 08 9417 0000.

 - Crew: one

 - Capacity: three passengers

 - Length: 27 ft 2 in (8.28 m)